 For the USFWS, alternatives considered in detail in addition to the No Action Alternative and proposed action alternatives must take into consideration the applicant's purpose and means to implement potential alternatives.
 If an HCP meets issuance criteria, the USFWS is obliged to issue a permit.
 This requirement affects what the USFWS might consider as reasonable when developing a range of alternatives (43 CFR 46.420(c)).
-The USFWS may consider more alternatives as might be identified by public comments or may use additional alternatives to evaluate unresolved conflicts concerning project impacts, mitigation plans, or alternative uses of available resources.
+The USFWS's decision of whether to issue an ITP is determined by whether permit issuance criteria are met.
+The USFWS is reviewing the Amended HCP submitted by Washington County as directed by Section 10(a)(2)(A) of the ESA, its implementing regulations at 50 CFR 17.22 and 17.32, and the 2016 HCP Handbook.
+If the HCP submitted by the applicant meets issuance criteria and is statutorily complete, the USFWS shall issue an ITP.

-During the preparation of the Draft EIS, the BLM identified several alternatives that do not meet the criteria for alternatives to be analyzed in detail.
-This section describes the alternatives that the BLM considered during the alternatives development process that were not carried forward for detailed analysis in the Draft EIS.
+During the preparation of the EIS, the BLM identified several alternatives that do not meet the criteria for alternatives to be analyzed in detail.
+This section describes the alternatives that the BLM considered during the alternatives development process that were not carried forward for detailed analysis in the EIS.